How to find and pair fonts for your Showit Website

 One essential ingredient in a distinctive brand and website is the font.
 There are so many beautiful fonts out there, and if you have the budget, I recommend checking out Creative Market.
 However, I truly believe that a fancy expensive font is totally unnecessary!
 There are tons of high-quality free fonts out there.
 My favorite resource for font pairings is Google Fonts, which not only has an amazing selection, but all of their fonts are totally free to use on your website!

-In this post, I’m going to teach you how to upload and use Google Fonts fonts in Showit, important font terms to know, ideas for pairing fonts, and I’m even going to share ten Google Font pairing ideas you can swipe and implement on your site TODAY (the best part?
-They are all totally free!)
+In this post, I’m going to teach you how to upload and use Google Fonts fonts in Showit, important font terms to know, and ideas for pairing fonts.

 When thinking of fonts for your website, keep it simple!
 Too many fonts, or too many variations on the same font, can look cluttered and make your site difficult to scan.
 Consistency is important—all headers should look the same as each other, and all body text should look the same.